-- Workers can take paid sick leave on behalf of themselves or to care for a family member for purposes involving the diagnosis, care or treatment of an existing health condition or preventive care or for specified purposes for employees who are victims of stalking, domestic violence or sexual assault.
+- Workers can take paid sick leave on their behalf or to care for a family member.
+Qualifying events include the diagnosis, care or treatment of an existing health condition as well as preventive care.
+Employees can also request paid sick leave for specified purposes.
+For instance, if an employee is a victim of stalking, domestic violence or sexual assault, they qualify.

 Key Rules for Employers

-Employers must abide by certain regulations when applying California sick leave policy:
+Employers must abide by regulations when applying California sick leave policy:

 - Employers must display posters about paid sick leave where they can be easily read.
-Official posts are available in English, Spanish, Vietnamese and Chinese.
+Official posters are available in English, Spanish, Vietnamese and Chinese.

 - At the time of hire, employers must provide written notice to employees with sick leave rights.

-- Owners must provide for the accrual of one hour of paid sick leave for every 30 hours worked, and must allow for use of at least 24 hours or 3 days or provide at least 24 hours or 3 days of paid sick leave at the beginning of a 12-month period for each eligible employee to use each year.
+- Owners must provide for the accrual of 1 hour of paid sick leave for every 30 hours worked.
+In addition, they must allow for the use of at least 24 hours (or 3 days) of paid sick leave or provide at least 24 hours (or 3 days) of paid sick leave at the beginning of a 12-month period for eligible employees to use each year.